Magyartanulas/magyartanulas.github.io/imperative_subjunctive.md

 In Hungarian, the subjunctive mood uses the same form as the imperative.
 It is used to suggest or as the structure *x happens/happened so that y will/will not happen.*

 * Úgy legyen. - (So be it.)
+* A célom az, hogy jó legyek.
+* Bogi azt kéri, hogy ne kérdezz annyit. - (Bogi asks that you (should) not question so much.)
 * Menjünk vissza. - (Let's go back.)
-* Bogi azt kéri, hogy ne kérdezz annyit. - (Bogi asks that you (should) not question so much.)
-* Idehoztam hogy lássa amit megcsináltad. - (I brought him/her here so that they could see what you did.)
+* Idehoztam, hogy lássa amit megcsináltad. - (I brought him/her here so that they could see what you did.)
+* Vizet kérek, hogy holnap nem legyek másnapos. - (I ask for water, so that tomorrow I don't get a hangover.)

 *Alex: Ma mit csináljunk?* - (What should we do today?)